top of page

 ANNIE'S STORY

 Dr. Annie Andrews is a pediatrician and mom, who has dedicated her career to fighting for a brighter future for all children.
-After working as a pediatrician at the Children’s Hospital in Charleston, South Carolina for over a decade, she decided to run for Congress to give children a voice in Washington, D.C..
+After working as a pediatrician at children's hospitals for 15 years, she decided to run for Congress to give children a voice in Washington, D.C..
 She was the Democratic nominee in South Carolina’s first congressional district in 2022.

-Annie is currently a Professor of Pediatrics at the Medical University of South Carolina in Charleston, South Carolina, where she cares for children and adolescents at the Children’s Hospital.
-There she developed and directed the Advocacy Curriculum for the Department of Pediatrics.
+Annie is currently a Clinical Professor of Pediatrics at George Washington University in Washington, D.C., where she cares for children and adolescents at Children’s National Hospital.
+She is also a Senior Advisor to Everytown for Gun Safety and Moms Demand Action.

 She is a gun violence prevention researcher and community advocate working to reduce the frequency of pediatric firearm injuries with a focus on secure storage counseling.
 Annie is a frequent invited speaker at children’s hospitals and medical schools across the country on topics related to child health advocacy and gun violence prevention.
 She is a member of the American Academy of Pediatrics.
 She is a 2022 graduate of Furman University Riley Institute’s Diversity Leaders Initiative.